 - Confocal microscopy unit incorporating two confocal microscopes, enabling advanced 3D imaging of living cells

-Gastroenterology is available to study at postgraduate diploma and masters level full-time for eight months or one year.
-There is also an option to study for the diploma via distance learning.
+Gastroenterology is available to study at postgraduate diploma and Masters level full-time for eight months or one year.

 - The Scientific Basis of GI Diseases